 Description

-Cambridge University Centre, designed by Howell, Killick, Partridge and Amis (HKPA) in 1963 and completed in 1967 with structural engineers Samuely and Partners and William Sindall Ltd as the main contractor.
+The Cambridge University Centre, designed by Howell, Killick, Partridge and Amis (HKPA) and completed in 1967, is a significant example of 1960s Brutalist architecture.
+Samuely and Partners were the structural engineers, and William Sindall Ltd were the main contractors.

-MATERIALS A pre-fabricated, concrete-framed structure with distinctive Portland stone cladding on the upper three storeys of the west and south elevations, attached with exposed stainless steel rods, washers and domed bolts.
+The building is a prefabricated, concrete-framed structure with distinctive Portland stone cladding on the upper three storeys of the west and south elevations, attached with exposed stainless steel rods, washers, and domed bolts.
+The plan comprises a central, double-height space to the rear, with ranges extending to the west (riverside) and south.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.